photon1503/az-native/demos/03-containers/01-build-publish/readme.md

 Remove existing `node_modules` and `.angular` folders in `config-ui`, if present to reduce upload time to Azrue container registry.

-Execute `acr-build.azcli` to build and publish to Azure Container Registry.
+Execute `publish-containers.azcli` to build and publish to Azure Container Registry.

 ## Docker Development Workflow and Debugging